Utah3002/overtime-app/README.md

 - x Icons from glyphicons
 - x Update the styles for forms

-### Refactor TODOS:
+### TODOS:
-- x Rafactor posts/_form for admin user with status
+- Integrate validation for phone attr in User